jorgelbg/jorgelbg.github.io/content/posts/2021/data-pipeline-slos.md

 {{< info >}}

-If your processor exposes any internal metric that exposes maximum throughput (events/second, for example) you should use that metric as part of the SLO calculation.
+If your processor exposes a __maximum throughput__ metric (events/second, for example) you should use that metric as part of the SLO calculation.
 In this post we will focus on metrics purely collected from Kafka.
-The upside is that these metrics are independent from which processors/consumers are used but they may be a bit less precise.
+The upside is that these metrics are independent from which processors/consumers are used in your pipeline, but they may be a bit less precise.

 {{</ info >}}

-Putting these two queries together as we mentioned before we get:
+Putting these two queries together:

 ```promql
 kafka_consumergroup_lag